User Guide - Input and Output Color Spaces

 Color management in Color.io is comprised of just two key components: Input Color Spaces and Output Color Spaces.
 These components empower us to lay the foundation for stunning images, enable us to easily integrate Color.io into third-party workflows and create future proof, visually consistent looks across hundreds of cameras and monitors.

-Input Color Space (ACES IDT)
+Input Color Space (IDT)

 ACES IDT - Input Device Transform for Arri Log-C footage in Color.io - a browser based color grading tool for film emulation.